Skip to main content

 Machboos

-Qatar's national dish - flavorful rice-based dish cooked with spiced meat (lamb, chicken, or fish like hammour) and vegetables.
-Rice infused with aromatic spices like cardamom, cloves, cinnamon, dried lime (loomi).
-Often garnished with fried onions and nuts.
-Found at Bayt Sharq, Desert Rose Café, Saasna.
+Qatar's national dish: a rice plate cooked with spiced meat (lamb, chicken or a fish like hammour) and vegetables.
+The rice takes on cardamom, cloves, cinnamon and dried lime (loomi), and usually arrives topped with fried onions and nuts.
+Good versions turn up at Bayt Sharq, Desert Rose Café and Saasna.

 Harees